Five questions for creatives

-Massimo Imbastari is an accomplished, dedicated and highly respected graphic designer with a career spanning more than twenty years with specialised expertise in front end web designer, video and the social networks.
-He has excellent interpersonal and team work skills and the ability to communicate professionally with a range of individuals.
+Massimo Imbastari is an accomplished, dedicated and highly respected graphic designer with a career spanning more than twenty years with specialised expertise in front-end web design, video and social networks.
+He has excellent interpersonal and teamwork skills and the ability to communicate professionally with a range of individuals.
 Able to work independently and as part of a productive team, demonstrating initiative, motivation and multi-tasking abilities required to meet deadlines.

 Massimo is skilled in solving complex technical problems and specialises in the management and development of client relationships, identifying specific requirements and delivering value-adding solutions accordingly.

 How did you get into the creative industry, and was there a defining point in your career that led you on that path?

 I started almost for a joke when I was very young.
 I was helping a famous Italian cartoonist inking and colouring his comics; that artist was Andrea Pazienza and I was 15 years old.
 I worked in that editorial unit, called il Male, for almost a year and I was so excited to be a part of such talented people that when that experience came to an end I decided that this would be my future job.

 I started to study at the Academy of Art to understand the base of graphics design.
 During this time the first computers began to take hold and instantly I realised that my mission would be to combine traditional graphic design with computers.
 Obviously it wasn’t easy at the beginning – computers were not been made to elaborate sophisticated graphic processes at the time, but I knew that one day, it would be possible.
 I bought my first Apple computer in the 1986 and it was a Macintosh Plus.
 I am passionate of all visual arts and I deepened my skills adding photography.
 I prefer portrait and still life photos.

 Is there anything you would change in your current career and if so why?